-- i. asset carrying values may be affected due to changes in estimated future cash flows; - ii. prospective depreciation charges in the Company's consolidated statement of income (loss) and comprehensive income (loss) may change when such charges are determined by the unit-of-production basis, or when the useful lives of assets change; and - iii. provision for reclamation liabilities balances may be affected as the estimated timing of reclamation activities is adjusted for changes in the estimated mine life as determined by the available mineral resources. - Revenue recognition The revenue standard sets out a five-step model for the recognition of revenue when control of goods is transferred to, or a service is performed for, the customer.
+- Estimated mineral resources Mineral resources are estimates of the amount of metal that can be extracted from the Company's properties, considering both economic and legal factors.
+Estimating the quantity and/or grade of mineral resources requires the analysis of drilling samples and other geological data.
+Calculating mineral resource estimates requires decisions on assumptions about geological, technical and economic factors, including quantities, grades, production techniques, recovery rates, production costs, transportation costs, commodity prices and foreign exchange rates.
+Estimates of mineral resources may change from period to period as the economic assumptions used to estimate mineral resources change and as a result of additional geological data generated during the course of operations.
+Changes in reported mineral resources may affect the Company's financial position in a number of ways, including the following: - i. asset carrying values may be affected due to changes in estimated future cash flows; - ii. prospective depreciation charges in the Company's consolidated statements of income (loss) and comprehensive income (loss) may change when such charges are determined by the unit-of-production basis, or when the useful lives of assets change; and - iii. provision for reclamation liabilities balances may be affected as the estimated timing of reclamation activities is adjusted for changes in the estimated mine life as determined by the available mineral resources. - Revenue recognition The revenue standard sets out a five-step model for the recognition of revenue when control of goods is transferred to, or a service is performed for, the customer.
 The five steps are to identify the contract(s) with the customer, identify the performance obligations in the contract, determine the transaction price, allocate the transaction price to each performance obligation and recognize revenue as each performance obligation is satisfied.
 Management exercises judgment when taking into consideration the relevant facts and circumstances when applying each step of the model to contracts with customers.
 Zinc concentrate sales are invoiced based on provisional weights and assays upon the passage of control to the customer.
 The first provisional invoice is billed to the customer at the time of transfer of control.
 As final prices, weights and assays are received, an additional invoice is issued and collected.
-In general, consideration is promptly collected from the Company's customer. - Capitalization of costs Judgment is required in evaluating whether expenditures meet the criteria to be capitalized, including the probability that future economic benefits will be generated.
-Determination of probable future economic benefit is based on management's evaluation of the technical feasibility and commercial viability of the geological properties of a given ore body based on information obtained, including metallurgical testing, resource and reserve estimates and the economic assessment of whether the ore body can be mined economically. - Reclamation and remediation provision The Company's accounting policy requires the recognition of a provision for future reclamation and other closure activities when the obligation arises.
+In general, consideration is promptly collected from the Company's customer. - Reclamation and remediation provision The Company's accounting policy requires the recognition of a provision for future reclamation and other closure activities when the obligation arises.
 The present value of future obligations is estimated by the Company using mine closure plans and other studies based on current environmental laws and regulations and Company policy.
 The estimates include assumptions as to the future estimated costs, timing of the cash flows to discharge the obligations, inflation rates, and the prevalent market discount rates.
 The reclamation and closure estimates are more uncertain the further into the future the activities are to be performed.
-Any changes to these assumptions will result in an adjustment to the provision which affects the Company's liabilities and its property, plant and equipment. - Impairment Management applies significant judgment in its assessment and evaluation of asset or cash generating units at each reporting date to determine whether there are any indications of impairment.
-The Company considers both internal and external sources of information when making the assessment of whether there are indications of impairment for the Company's mineral properties, plant and equipment.
-External sources of information considered are changes in the Company's economic, legal and regulatory environment, which it does not control, but affect the recoverability of its mining assets.
-Internal sources of information the Company considers include the manner in which mining properties and plant and equipment are being used or are expected to be used and indications of economic performance of the assets.
-Calculating the fair value less costs of disposal ("FVLCD") of cash generating units for impairment tests requires management to make estimates and assumptions with respect to future production levels, operating, capital and closure costs, future metal prices and discount rates.
-Changes in any of the assumptions or estimates used in determining the fair values could impact the impairment analysis.
+Any changes to these assumptions will result in an adjustment to the provision which affects the Company's liabilities and its property, plant and equipment.

-Notes to the Consolidated Financial Statements For the year ended December 31, 2021 and 2020
+Notes to the Consolidated Financial Statements For the year ended December 31, 2022 and 2021